AlexJanson/webui-workshop/README.md

 # Overview

 The purpose of this repository is to provide training material and step by step instructions for new joiners that are to work on ALICE GUIs.
 The workshop will be split in 3 main categories over the course of 2-3 days.
 It also gives an introduction to all ALICE projects (Bookkeeping, Control, InfoLogger, Quality Control, RCT).
+The first part of the workshop is hosted live while the other 2 parts are presented as tasks to do independently by the students.

 At the end of the workshop the students should have successfully built a web project based on [@aliceo2/web-ui](https://www.npmjs.com/package/@aliceo2/web-ui).